A woman enters the drum tower and, using two long sticks whose ends

 are bound with red cloth, sounds a hanging gong that must be eight

 feet in diameter.
 It reverberates, perhaps for miles.
-The offering
+The

-has begun.
+ceremony has begun.
 Women costumed as ancient

 soldiers clear the terrace, which is carpeted in fuchsia.